rocheseb/TCCON/lft_app/README.md

 # README #

-This app requires python 2.7.x (not tested with python 3.x) with bokeh 0.12.10 (not yet tested with latest versions) and netCDF4 installed.
+This app requires python 2.7.x (not tested with python 3.x) with bokeh and netCDF4 installed.
 It also uses the parse package.

 	Bokeh: https://bokeh.pydata.org/en/latest/docs/installation.html
 	netCDF4: http://unidata.github.io/netcdf4-python/

+### Python ###

+I suggest downloading python from https://www.anaconda.com/download/ Choose your operating system and get Python2.7

+To install bokeh use the command (with windows you need to run the terminal as administator):

+	conda install -c bokeh bokeh

+To install netCDF4:

+	conda install netCDF4

+If the "conda" command does not find the package, you can also use pip:

+	pip install PackageName

+If you encounter error messages related to bokeh when running the app, you can try to revert to an earlier version of the package with:

+	conda install bokeh=0.12.10

 ### How to use this app ###

+This does not yet read OPUS files.

+.dpt (data point table) files can be generated in OPUS via the pop-up window generated with "Save as"

 - Put the lft_app folder in the linefit/lft145/ directory
 - Spectrum file names need to follow this naming convention: YYMMDD_site_cell_X_MOPD_num.dpt